vodnalasahithi/Urban-Furnish/README.md

 # Urban-Furnish
-An online application to shop furniture
+Its a  web application which helps people to select and buy furniture the one which they like, and stay updated about new and contemporary furniture designs.
+Installations
+Database System: MySql